Saturday, 9 April 2016

 Reading differences at the age of two

 Today's post takes a look back at the differences between my two girls shortly after diagnosis.
-Sasha's lack of interest in books initially, and then when she moved on to repetition of the same few which she chose, was probably one sign of her autism.
-I've been reminded of how Sasha could count to ten in Spanish at the age of 2 and a half, thanks to Dora.
+Sasha's lack of interest in books initially, and then when she moved on to repetition of the same few which she chose, was probably one indication of her autism.
+I've been reminded of how Sasha could count to ten in Spanish, thanks to Dora, at the age of 2 and a half.
 I've just asked her if she still can do the Spanish (it's not been mentioned for ages) and of course she could.

 Theme park picture with text Nickelodeon and mum Steph standing holding Sasha, with a lifesize Dora holding shoulders of Tamsin

 This picture was snapped in a shopping centre somewhere - as you can tell from her face, probably not Sasha's favourite place.
-She was always a much bigger Dora fan than Tamsin ever was though!
+She was always a much bigger Dora fan than Tamsin ever was but not so keen on dressed up characters!

 I also mention below the first couple of books which I read on the topic of autism; there have of course been many more since.
 I think it's a common theme that many parents, after a diagnosis for their child, will find themselves with a very large pile of books by their bedside which rarely seems to get smaller.
 In a future blog post, I'm going to list some of the ones which I've found really useful, so I'd love it if you can leave a comment with any that you've found to be particularly good and that way I'll add them to my list and we can recommend them to others.